mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 appear to diminish a bit." %}

 {% marginfigure 'fig9' 'assets/unemp/kaplan_meier_mv.png' "**Figure 9**:
-Kaplan-Meier estimator on `stratified` by `ui`, with shaded area giving the 95% confidence interval.
+Kaplan-Meier estimator on `spell` stratified by `ui`, with shaded area giving the 95% confidence interval.
 Unsurprisingly, those who have unemployment insurance are more likely to stay unemployment than those without, as the financial burden of unemployment is alleviated." %}